naidu/centos-8-minimal/README.md

 This "debug" switch will create verbose output.
 Again, dowloaded RPM files will be placed into "rpms/" folder for later use (and will not be added into ISO template).

+**python.modules**:

+If you have any phython packages to be downloaded for offline install and to be installed during ISO install the include them inside the `python.modules` file.

+All files python modules mentioned in this file are downloaded during the ISO build and placed under the `/repo/py.modules` folder in the target system after installation.
+The same is also used during the ISO install.

 ### Environent Variables

 - **CMVERBOSE**=\<any value\>